t-bast/lightning-docs/spam-prevention.md

 (just above the dust limit) the attacker is able to lock the whole channel down at a very small cost.

 Note that the attacker may use the same node on both ends (`A1 = A2`).

+Also note that the attacker doesn't necessarily need to hold the HTLCs for a very long time; he can release them and repeat the same process instantly, or keep a constant stream of HTLCs to flood the network; we'll call this attack `short-lived controlled spam`.

+There is another variant of this attack that is worth considering.
+Instead of sending to a node he controls (`A2`), the attacker sends HTLCs to random nodes he does *not* control.
+These final nodes will instantly fail the HTLC (because it doesn't match any invoice in their DB) but the HTLCs will spend some time locked in channels commitments due to forwarding delays.
+The attacker can flood the network with a constant stream of such HTLCs to disrupt legitimate payments.
+We'll call this attack `uncontrolled spam`.

 ## Mitigation strategies available today